 - d.
-Enrichment electives 27 hours In consultation with their advisors, students enhance their Area of Concentration by selecting three of the four areas above and completing nine hours in each. - e.
+Enrichment electives 27 hours - In consultation with their advisors, students enhance their Area of Concentration by selecting three of the four areas above and completing nine hours in each. - e.
 Miscellaneous electives 12 hours - 2.
 Of the 120 hours, 45 must be in courses numbered 300 and higher (i.e., junior-level and senior-level courses), with at least 15 of these 45 hours in courses numbered 400 and higher (senior-level). - 3.
 At least 12 hours in the Area of Concentration must be in courses numbered 300 or higher, not including GS491. - 4.
-Current LSUS students changing their major to General Studies must do so no later than their penultimate semester - 5.
-A maximum of 16 semester hours of Military Science credit may be applied to the degree. - 6.
-In addition to the requirements specified above, General Studies majors must achieve a 2.0 GPA in their Area of Concentration.
-Furthermore, transfer students must achieve a 2.0 GPA in all courses taken at LSUS, as well as the LSUS courses in the Area of Concentration.
+Current LSUS students changing their major to General Studies must do so no later than their penultimate semester. - 5.
+A maximum of 16 semester hours of Military Science credit may be applied to the degree.